//users/a79adb74-76a3-42fb-9008-e47f78bc9b1b/ratecard/istockphoto-847778156-612x612.jpg)

 %2Ffilters%3Aformat(webp)%2F300x300%2Fc91299a6-9fa0-4d0d-90f1-5eebc9a921d2%2Freport%2Fsocial%2Fimages%2Freport%2Fexploring_vibrant_underwater_world_315372.png&w=256&q=75)

 "Our trip has proven to be one of the most memorable one.
 We enjoyed a lot.
 Guide was friendly and knowledgeable.
-Since we do not have much experience in fishing, guide told us so many tricks." - Shiva
+Since we do not have much experience in fishing, guide told us so many tricks.
+One thing is for sure that we are going to book again." - Shiva

 "had a great trip" - soundarya